aus10powell/WiseWordsOfOvid/README.md

 This repository contains code for a Twitter bot that tweets daily quotes from the Latin author Ovid.
 The bot fetches quotes from a curated dataset, formats them, and posts them on Twitter daily.
 This README provides an overview of the project, its structure, and key steps for setup and usage.

 ## Project Structure: Main Tasks:
+* 1)
-* 1) Posts quotes with commentary prompted by GPT-3 Turbo that are retrieved via Llama-indexing based sentence retrieval
+   * Posts quotes with commentary prompted by GPT-3 Turbo that are retrieved via Llama-indexing based sentence retrieval
+   * Additional "memorable" quotes are retrieved using Langchain. [quote_retrieval](./notebooks/quote_retrieval.ipynb)
 * 2) Replies to noteable Twitter accounts
 * 3) [RAG](https://www.promptingguide.ai/techniques/rag)-based replies to @WiseWordsofOvide